pyca/pyopenssl/doc/api/ssl.rst

     Retrieve the list of ciphers used by the Connection object.
 WARNING: This API has changed.
-It used to take an optional parameter and just return a string, but not it returns the entire list in one go.
+It used to take an optional parameter and just return a string, but now it returns the entire list in one go.

 .. py:method:: Connection.get_protocol_version()